hlechuga/hlechuga.github.io/raw_posts/ckad-preparation-guide.md

-6. Some pods are annoying and dont get deleted easily. force deletion of pods is one a great time saver too.
+6. Force deletion of pods is one a great time saver.
+Some pods are annoying and took time to get deleted or sometimes it wont get deleted.

 ```shell
 kubectl delete po <pod_name> --force --grace-period 0